You will learn

 To ensure your message comes through on dark mode, opt for using text rather than images of text.
 This will not only render better in dark mode but also improve your deliverability and accessibility.

-Additionally, text-only emails tend to have higher open and click rates.
-In cases where a text-only email makes sense, consider using them.
+Text-only emails tend to have higher open and click rates.
+Where a text-only email makes sense, consider using them.

 If you have the time to design both light and dark mode emails, consider asking your customers which viewing experience they prefer.
 You can ask in an email to your newsletter list using a hidden field in the CTA and follow up for those that don’t respond with a signup form.
 Consider adding preference information to your welcome series so that customers have personalized emails in the mode they prefer from the get-go.